sohamtalukdar/sohamtalukdar/README.md

 Outside of machine learning, I am interested in researching in Neuromorphic Computing and Bioinformatics.
 These areas fascinate me because they offer unique opportunities to bridge the gap between artificial intelligence and biological systems.

-If you would like to collaborate on a project or discuss my work further, please don't hesitate to reach out to me via [LinkedIn](https://www.linkedin.com/in/soham-talukdar/) or through [email](sohamt09@gmail.com).
+If you would like to collaborate on a project or discuss my work further, please don't hesitate to reach out to me via [email](sohamt09@gmail.com).

 ___